jansam123/JIDENN/README.md

 python train.py dataset.epochs=10
 ```

-For more information about usage see the [documentation.](http://jansam.wieno.sk/JIDENN)
+For more usage information see the [documentation.](http://jansam.wieno.sk/JIDENN)

 ## Data Format